France tells investors: just learn to play game our way

 Faced with a rival offer by Germany's Siemens (SIEGn.DE) and Japan's Mitsubishi Heavy Industries (7011.T), GE totally revamped its offer to turn it from a straight purchase into one including joint ventures, a state stake-holding and veto on nuclear strategy.

-It sought advice from asset management and advisory firm Lazard - some of whose managers have ties with Hollande going back years - and vowed to create 1,000 new jobs within three years or accept a fine of 50,000 euros ($68,000) for every job short of that target.
+It sought advice from asset management and advisory firm Lazard - some of whose managers have ties with Hollande going back years - and vowed to create 1,000 new jobs within three years or accept a fine of 50,000 euros (40,148.22 pounds)for every job short of that target.

 A strong asset for GE was having establishment insider Clara Gaymard - ex-head of the Invest in France agency and wife of a former minister - at the head of its French business and a very public advocate for the bid.
 GE also made widely known that it has had a permanent industrial presence in France for some 40 years, making it anything but a hostile American predator.